canonical/colcon-in-container/README.md

 #### Remote LXD for cross-architecture builds

 For developers who need to build packages for different architectures (e.g., ARM packages on an x86_64 laptop), `colcon-in-container` supports connecting to remote LXD servers.
-This enables building at native speed on remote ARM servers, avoiding the slow performance of QEMU emulation.
+This allows for native builds on remote ARM servers, avoiding the slow performance of emulation.

 To use a [remote LXD server](https://documentation.ubuntu.com/lxd/latest/remotes/):